Cookbook » Static Tasking

 taskflow1.emplace([](){});

-// move-construct taskflow2 from taskflow1
+// constructs taskflow2 from taskflow1 using C++ move semantics

 tf::Taskflow taskflow2(std::move(taskflow1));